Perenco UK says oil leak occurred at well site in Southern England | Headlines

 BBC reported that a major incident was declared after about 200 barrels of reservoir fluid leaked into the water at Poole Harbour.
 Perenco UK produces about 40,000 barrels of oil equivalent a day, of which about 14,000 barrels is from Wytch Farm.

-Poole Harbour Commissioners (PHC) has activated an oil spill plan and the pipeline had been shut down, with booms placed on either side of the leak, BBC said.
-PHC did not immediately respond to a Reuters request for a comment.
+Poole Harbour Commissioners (PHC), an independent body that regulates activities of the harbour, said it activated an emergency oil spill plan and the pipeline had been shut down, with booms placed on either side of the leak.
+PHC also warned that people should avoid using beaches within Poole Harbour until further details are available.

-Last year , the company's parent company declared force majeure for 150 days following a leak at its Cap Lopez oil terminal in Gabon.
+Last year , Perenco UK's parent firm declared force majeure for 150 days following a leak at its Cap Lopez oil terminal in Gabon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)